ThreeSixtyGiving/standard/documentation/reference.md

 1. As a way to add more information to our 'grants' sheet

-   The column titles in the extra sheets provide a handy mapping from the JSON Schema to a more human readable form, showing us all of the possible fileds avaiable in the 360Giving Data Standard.
+   The column titles in the extra sheets provide a handy mapping from the JSON Schema to a more human readable form, showing us all of the possible fields available in the 360Giving Data Standard.

    You can use any of these column titles on your main 'grants' sheet if you wish.

 2. As a way of providing information about [Many to one relationships](/#toc-many-to-one-relationships)

-If, when creating your data, you only need a few additonal fields from the additonal sheets, you can simply copy them from one sheet to another.
+If, when creating your data, you only need a few additional fields from the additional sheets, you can simply copy them from one sheet to another.

-If you have additonal data to report that does not fit any of the columns provided in the spreadsheet, it is ok to create your own column titles in order to report it.
+If you have additional data to report that does not fit any of the columns provided in the spreadsheet, it is okay to create your own column titles in order to report it.

 #### Actual Dates